 Maybe it’s some sort of repressed memory.

 But there’s something I have to tell you.
-It happened about a year ago.
 I finally broke down and bought the fresh variety.
 Here I was with some fresh green beans in my cloth grocery bag.
 I have to admit, it felt kind of cool.
 I was urbane.
 Swanky even.
 Me and my fresh green beans walking out the store and heading for the car.

 But then one day I decided to steam them.
-It took me a while to get it just right, but once I did?
 Well, that’s when the first spark of obsession began.
+Cooking fresh green beans is the only way to go.
+I’m a convert and I think you can be too!

 A couple of minutes of steaming time and glaze preparation and voilà!
-That mound of green beans is transformed to a visual, edible and obsessible feast!
+That mound of green beans is transformed to a visual, edible and obsessible feast, otherwise known as green beans with balsamic glaze!
 I know, “obsessible” is not technically a word, but it works.

 Green Beans with Balsamic Vinaigrette Glaze

-- Fresh green beans, washed and the stem end removed
+- 1 pound fresh green beans , washed and the stem end removed

 - 1 tablespoon vegan mayonnaise